 Student Vaccination Requirement

-All students are required to be fully vaccinated or receive an exemption for the 2022-23 academic year.
+All students are required to be fully vaccinated or receive an exemption before arriving on campus for the 2022-23 academic year.

-To be considered fully vaccinated, all Notre Dame students - undergraduate, graduate, and professional, including students studying or performing research remotely and/or virtually - should have received:
+Regardless of previous COVID-19 boosters, to be considered fully vaccinated and enroll in classes for the 2023-2024 academic year, all Notre Dame students - undergraduate, graduate, and professional, including students studying or performing research remotely and/or virtually - should have received:

-- Two shots of the Pfizer-BioNTech or Moderna vaccines or any WHO approved vaccination, more than 6 month ago, plus a Pfizer or Moderna booster; Or
+- Two shots of the Pfizer-BioNTech or Moderna vaccines or any WHO approved vaccination, more than 2 months ago, plus a Pfizer or Moderna bivalent booster; Or

 Access to Vaccines